+Site Area: 1.04ha Current Use: Agricultural buildings Flood Risk: groundwater flood risk Surface water flood risk across centre of site and Other Constraints: Adjacent to Droxford Conservation Area Wayfarers Way long distance footpath Environmental Designations: Dark Skies: E1(a)

-- 9.61 The site is located to the west of the historic core of Droxford adjacent to the Junior School on Park Lane.
-Park lane is a narrow country lane lined with mature hedgerows which restrict views into the allocation site. - 9.62 The site is located in a sensitive area adjacent to the Droxford Conservation Area boundary.
-Given the proximity of the site to the conservation area it is considered appropriate for building materials, heights and scale to suitably reflect the design guidance set out in the conservation area appraisal121.
+9.61 The site is located to the west of the historic core of Droxford adjacent to the Junior School on Park Lane.
+Park Lane is a narrow country lane lined with mature hedgerows which restrict views into the allocation site.

+9.62 The site is located in a sensitive area adjacent to the Droxford Conservation Area boundary.
+Given the proximity of the site to the conservation area it is considered appropriate for building materials, heights and scale to suitably reflect the design guidance set out in the Conservation Area Appraisal124126.
 Given that Droxford is noted for its historic domestic architecture it is considered that the allocation site provides a good opportunity to reinterpret this using historic building materials and vernacular.
-There is also a high potential for archaeological interest. - 9.63 The centre of the development site is identified as having surface water flood risk and as such proposals should include suitable mitigation.
-The site is located in a wider area identified as having groundwater vulnerability and as such proposals should demonstrate no significant harm to water resources.
-The Level I Update and Level 2 SFRA provides recommendations for a site specific flood risk assessment and suitability and design of SuDS. - 9.64 A Transport Assessment will be required to understand what effect the additional trips generated by the development will have on the operation of Park Lane and more importantly the impact on the Park Lane / Police Station Lane junction and surrounding road network. - 9.65 Development should include suitable vehicular access taking account of the narrow character of Park Lane.
+There is also a high potential for archaeological interest.

+9.64 A TA will be required to understand what effect the additional trips generated by the development will have on the operation of Park Lane and more importantly the impact on the Park Lane/Police Station Lane junction and surrounding road network, and taking account of the Junior School.
+The precise number and type of homes should be informed by this evidence, and ensure that safe access can be achieved to proposed and existing development accessed via Park Lane.

+9.65 Development should include suitable vehicular access taking account of the narrow character of Park Lane.
 Where vehicular access is dependent on off-site improvement works these should be sought through a planning obligation.
-Development should be served by sufficient suitable off-street vehicular parking to avoid additional pressure on Park Lane. - 9.66 Park Lane forms part of the Wayfarers Way long distance footpath.
+Development should be served by sufficient suitable off-street vehicular parking to avoid additional pressure on Park Lane.

+9.66 Park Lane forms part of the Wayfarers Way long distance footpath.
 Development must not harm the amenity of this long distance route.

+9.67 Development proposals should therefore be informed by the following evidence studies:

+- Arboricultural Impact Assessment, Arboricultural Method Statement and associated Tree Protection Plan;

+- Archaeological Assessment;

+- FRA;

+- Heritage Statement;

+- Highways Assessment;

+- LVIA; and

+- TA.

+^{9.63} The centre of the development site is identified as having surface water flood risk and as such proposals should include suitable mitigation.
+The site is located in a wider area identified as having groundwater vulnerability and as such proposals should demonstrate no significant harm to water resources.
+The Level 1 Update and Level 2 SFRA provides recommendations for a site specific flood risk assessment and suitability and design of SuDS.

-Droxford Conservation Area Character Appraisal and Management Plan (South Downs National Park Authority, 2015)
+^{124 &}lt;sup>126 Droxford Conservation Area Character Appraisal and Management Plan (South Downs National Park Authority, 2015)